Meiyan88/A_Docker_Example/README.md

 Before starting this process, you need to install Docker on your server.

+In all the following steps, you need to replace 'teamname' with your own teamname
 # Step 1
 First, copy all necessary files (such as your code, model weights, shell scripts, and others) into the same directory:
 ```